LGmedia954/traveler-backend/README.md

 Clone the Back End repository and run bundle install to install necessary gems.
 Run rake db:migrate and rake db:seed to populate the database.

 Run rake start to launch the client and API servers.
 Navigate to http://localhost:3001 to view the React app.

+For trip Start and End dates, please use the following date format: YYYY-MM-DD